 If you have any sterile polyester mouth swabs you can use those.
 Do not use any wet or gel swabs.
 Or you can collect blood (EDTA).

-I am a vet in Australia and I am not sure on the relationship with ASAP/SVS Pathology.
+I am a veterinarian in Australia and I am not sure on the relationship with ASAP/SVS Pathology.
 Do we order our tests through Orivet or ASAP?

 ASAP/SVS Pathology deals directly with Australian veterinarians.
 They will assist with pricing, invoicing and sample coordination.
 They drop off samples daily to Orivet and issue (email) results.
 They can be contacted on 1300 838 522.

-You can download the following Vet Application Form and send this in with your sample.
+You can download the following Veterinarian Application Form and send this in with your sample.